JuanValenciaSaravia/House-Sale-Price-Prediction/README.md

 	The final value used for the model was mtry = 130.

-# 10 Fold Cross validation Using xgboost
+# 10 Fold cross validation using xgboost

 	```{r}
 	modelxb <- train(SalePrice ~ .,logTrainingSet,